-Such is the case with the Earth Liberation Front, a controversial organization some billed as an eco-terrorist group that struck fear by setting lumber mills, government offices, or any other entity they believed was a danger to the planet on fire (though no one was ever targeted or killed by their actions).
-If A Tree Falls delves not only into the story of the ELF (has anyone ever noticed their initials spell out the name of mythical woodland creatures I wonder), in particular of member Daniel McGowan, but also into the entire idea of whether groups like the ELF are themselves terroristic in the same way Al-Qaeda, the Taliban, Hamas, ETA or the Irish Republican Army are.
+Such is the case with the Earth Liberation Front, a controversial organization some billed as an eco-terrorist group that struck fear by setting fire to lumber mills, government offices, or any other entity they believed was a danger to the planet, though never targeting people in their acts.
+If A Tree Falls delves not only into the story of the ELF, in particular of member Daniel McGowan, but also into the entire idea of whether groups like the ELF are themselves terrorists.

 If A Tree Falls is the first true documentary I've seen in a long time.
 Unlike other films that bear the name 'documentary', the film presents the story of the ELF and of McGowan without trying to show one side or the other as either good or bad.
 In short, we get to focus on how a basically good guy like McGowan got mixed up with the group.
 McGowan himself appears often in If A Tree Falls, and he comes across as a very sincere, even pleasant person, nowhere near the raving lunatic one might expect an environmentalist to be.

 Nowhere in the movie does it attempt to endorse the ELF's actions or to make them out to be monsters or vigilantes.
 Instead, If A Tree Falls is the portrait of a man who is sincere in his beliefs but nevertheless went about it the wrong way.
-When McGowan talks about the last fires he was personally involved with (at a poplar farm where the group believed the trees had been genetically altered), he talks about how they were given wrong information and that attacking the place was a terrible mistake, it made me think about a similar situation in Iraq (where wrong information led to far worse results).
+McGowan talks about the last fires he was personally involved with at a poplar farm where the group believed the trees had been genetically altered; he talks about how they were given wrong information and that attacking the place was a terrible mistake, and the regret was palpable.

 However, I'd say that If A Tree Falls comes as close to any documentary to live up to that title, to be a fair film that tries to place complex issues like terrorism and radical activism and environmentalism with an even-handedness.
-Unlike other documentaries (which are really advocacy films asking me to take sides one way or another), If A Tree Falls is only interested in exploring all these issues within the story of Dan McGowan.
-It also has the benefit of having sparse narration (always a plus for me).
+Unlike other documentaries which are really advocacy films asking me to take sides one way or another, If A Tree Falls is only interested in exploring all these issues within the story of Dan McGowan.
+It also has the benefit of having sparse narration.
 It is one of the best and fairest documentaries I've seen all year.

 The film ends on a sad note: McGowan has decided to take a plea bargain where he won't have to testify against others rather than have his family endure a difficult trial.
-For his efforts, he continues to serve a prison term (which will end in 2014--someone get this guy a pardon).
-Just before he goes, McGowan and his family (including his new bride Jenny Synan) go to the forest, and there is something sad and tragic at seeing McGowan walk around that beautiful nature, the one he so loved and which he sacrificed so much for.
+For his efforts, he continues to serve a prison term which will end in 2014.
+Just before he goes, McGowan and his family, including his new bride Jenny Synan, go to the forest, and there is something sad and tragic at seeing McGowan walk around that beautiful nature, the one he so loved and which he sacrificed so much for.